thefrontside/effection-contrib/stream-helpers/README.md

 ### Batch

-The `batch` operation groups stream items into batches based on size and/or time constraints.
+The `batch` helper is useful when you want to convert individual items passing through the stream into arrays of items.
+The batches can be created either by specifying a maximum time or a maximum size.
+If both are specified, the batch will be created when either condition is met.

 ```typescript
 import { batch } from "@effectionx/stream-helpers";